fkie-cad/FACT_core/README.md

 > FACT is not intended to be used as a public internet service.
 > The web interface is not a hardened application.
 > We try to keep security issues limited by applying SecDevOps but FACT may still offer vulnerabilities.
-> Especially make sure to reset all passwords in the fact configuration if planning to host FACT on not-fully trusted networks.
+> Make sure to reset all passwords in the fact configuration if planning to host FACT on not-fully trusted networks.

 ## Documentation